spacetelescope/romancal/docs/roman/datamodels/structure.rst

 the schema says the attribute is an array.
 All these methods can be found in properties.py.

-The base class for Datamodels is DataModel,  in model_base.py.
+The base class for Datamodels is RomanDataModel,  in model_base.py.
 It takes several arguments, the most important of which is init, which as the name suggests, specifies how to initialize the primary data array of the model.
 Init is most usually the name of a file, but can be an